sgopalakrishnan1980/dynamodbdetails-for-sizing-scylla/README.md

 #### `check_aws_credentials`
 - Validates AWS credentials and permissions
-- Supports AWS profiles
+- Supports AWS profiles (when not using `-I` flag)
-- EC2 instance profile detection
+- EC2 instance profile detection and validation (when using `-I` flag)
-- Comprehensive error reporting
+- Comprehensive error reporting with specific guidance for each authentication method
+- Handles metadata token retrieval for EC2 instance profiles
+- Validates instance profile permissions and configuration

 #### `get_default_region`
 - Multiple region detection methods